nautobot/nautobot/docs/data-model/dcim.md

 ### Regions

-Sites can be arranged by geographic region.
+Sites can optionally be arranged by geographic region.
 A region might represent a continent, country, city, campus, or other area depending on your use case.
-Region assignment is optional.
+Regions can be nested recursively to construct a hierarchy.

 ---